spansare/container-bridge-cloudstore/README.md

-# Node.js Starter Overview
+# Contianer - Bluemix Service Bridge application

-The Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework.
+The is a sample application which acts as a bridge between containers and Bluemix service for Cloudant and ClearDB MySQL service instances.

 ## Run the app locally